TOLL FREE: 1-866-611-2665

 Medical imaging can be ordered to assess the prostate, but traditionally a prostate biopsy is ordered to investigate high PSA levels and determine whether prostate cancer is present.
 During a standard transrectal prostate biopsy a needle is inserted into the prostate gland, and twelve random tissue samples are collected and sent to a lab for analysis.

-Because prostate cancer is known to be multifocal in nature, random sampling has its challenges – prostate cancers can be omitted in the tissues samples.
+Because prostate cancer is known to be multifocal in nature, random sampling has its challenges – prostate cancers can be omitted in the tissue samples.
 Both overestimation and underestimation of the grade and burden of prostate cancer is a concern.
 Prostate biopsy is also an invasive procedure – not without risk.
 Since 2012, improvements in magnetic resonance imaging (MRI) technology and increased research into the subject has lead to MRI being used more often to evaluate men suspected of having prostate cancer.
 The technique can help guide decisions about prostate biopsy.

 The Prostate Imaging – Reporting and Data System (PI-RADS) was initiated in Europe in 2012.
 It outlined technical parameters for prostate MRI and helped guide specific sequences that would be useful for prostate imaging.
 This lead to a number of research projects around the world that looked at the usefulness of prostate MRI for prostate cancer, including several based at the Prostate Cancer Centre.
 In 2018, the New England Journal of Medicine published the results of the Precision Trial that affirmed that, “…in men with a clinical suspicion of prostate cancer, we found that a diagnostic pathway including risk assessment with MRI before biopsy and MRI-targeted biopsy in the presence of a lesion suggestive of cancer was superior to the diagnostic pathway of standard transrectal ultrasonography–guided biopsy.”